 Retinal tears and detachments are painless.
 Key warning signs include:

-- a new onset of floaters and flashes
+- a new onset of floaters and flashes of light in the eye

 - gradual shading of vision from one side (like a curtain being drawn)